 - Add the pancake ingredients to a mixing bowl (Photo 1)

 - Stir to combine (Photo 4)

-To make the pancakes, start by gathering the ingredients for the batter.
+To make the pancakes, start by gathering the dry ingredients for the batter, then add the wet ingredients to the mix.
 Once they are in a mixing bowl, stir to combine, ensuring there are no lumps.

 - Portion the batter onto the hot pan and cook for 2 to 3 minutes (Photo 5)

-When ready to flip the pancakes, slide a silicon flexible turner underneath the cooked side, then flip to the other side.
+When ready to flip the pancakes, slide a silicon flexible turner underneath the cooked side, then flip to the second side.
 Cook this side for 1 to 2 minutes.